JohnDeere/work-tracker/work-tracker-spring-boot/README.md

 - **Exclude Urls from Logging**

-You can exclude specific request urls from logging from url patterns.
+You can exclude specific request urls from logging by calling excludePathPatterns with url patterns.

 ```java
 @Configuration